ssh88/CodingExercise-Binance/README.md

 ### Enum's

-For the transaction commands, I use an enum to provide a friendly API tand avoid stringly-typed codebase!
+For the transaction commands, I use an enum to provide a friendly API and avoid stringly-typed codebase!

 ```swift
 enum Command: String {